 By creating a few ads, you can quickly see which image is working the best.
 You can choose this one and pause the other ads to save your ad budget.

-The recommended image size is 1200 x 628 pixels and I suggest to save them in .png format.
+The recommended image size is 1200 x 628 pixels and I suggest saving them in .png format.

 After images, move on to the text part of your Facebook ad.

-And once you’re happy with all of the above, click “Review Order”, double check your campaign settings, and click “Place Order”.
+Once you’re happy with all of the above, double-check your campaign settings, and click “Confirm”.

 Congratulations – you’ve just created your first Facebook advertising campaign!